Countly/countly-sdk-documentation/documentation_structure.md

 Each SDK document starts with an introductory text that includes:

-* the current SDK version
+* the current SDK version and the SDK name
-* supported platform versions
-* link to previous versions doc
+* link to the archived doc page
+* minimum platform, langauge requirements, supported platform versions
 * SDK repo location
 * example app location
-* other things to note (like what is they should know prior to implementation)

 ***

 **Adding the SDK to the Project**

-* (How should that be done, where can the library be found)
+* (How should that be done, where can the library be found, how is the dependency added to their project)
+* other things to note (like what is they should know prior to implementation)

 ***

 **SDK Integration**

+This should contain the core integration information about the SDK, including a short MVP setup

 * Minimal Setup (mandatory fields and other useful information)
 * SDK Logging / Debug Mode (this should mention also where the SDK logs can be found)
 * Device ID (link to generation methods, mentioned default)
-* SDK Data Storage (where is it stored and what mechanism is it using)
 * Required App Permissions
   * Countly Code Generator
   * (Other things)